douglasselias/zark/README.md

 my attempt is to at least write a good® programming language where I can use in the place of JS/TS in my side projects/games it also suffers from the "benevolent dictator" since I own this, and everything would need my approval to enter the language, unless you fork it

+SHOULD HAVE AUTOMATIC NAMED PARAMETERS!!!

+maybe change regex to parser combinator? need to profile regex and parser combinator

 https://www.wikiwand.com/en/Shuhari
 http://rigaux.org/language-study/syntax-across-languages/